 The measures set out in the Health and Care Bill deliver on the NHS’s own proposals for reform in its Long Term Plan.
 As the minister said in the recent debate, a two year consultation and engagement period enabled thousands of NHS staff to come forward and say what they think works and what they think needs to change.
-In the words of Lord Stevens, chief executive of NHS England, the overwhelming majority of these proposals are changes that the health service has asked for.
+In the words of Lord Stevens, the former chief executive of NHS England, the overwhelming majority of these proposals are changes that the health service has asked for.
 The Bill supports improvements that are already under way in the NHS.
 It builds on the recommendations of the NHS’s own long-term plan.
 It is a product of the NHS, it is for the NHS, and it is supported by the NHS.

 I appreciate that concerns have been raised that the establishment of Integrated Care Systems (ICS) will lead to a rationing of health care provision and a post code lottery.
 I was reassured by the NHS Confederation, NHS Providers and the Local Government Association’s statement that they “believe that the direction of travel set by the Bill is the right one”.
 Their statement notes that working in partnership at a local level is “the only way” we can address the challenges of our time.
 The chief executive of Age UK has said that ICSs are to be embraced and made as effective and inclusive as they can be, and the King’s Fund is calling for the Government to press ahead with these plans.